 Undergraduate Academic Programs

 In the cooperative 3+2 Engineering Program, a student earns a B.S. degree from Lebanon Valley College and a B.S. degree in one of the fields of engineering from another institution.
 Students do three years of work at Lebanon Valley College and then usually do two additional years of work in engineering.
 Students may study engineering at any accredited engineering school.
 To assist the student, Lebanon Valley College has cooperative (contractual) agreements with The Pennsylvania State University and Case Western Reserve University in Cleveland.
 There are three tracks for 3+2 engineering.
 For most fields of engineering (e.g., civil, mechanical, electrical), the student completes the B.S. physics track.
 For chemical engineering, the student completes the B.S. chemistry track.
 For computer engineering, the student completes the B.S. computer science track.
-For more information, contact Professor Michael Day (director, 3+2 Engineering Program).
+For more information, contact Dr. Michael Day, director of the 3+2 Engineering Program at email@example.com for additional information.

 Medical Technology (Clinical Laboratory Science)

-The student spends three years at Lebanon Valley College taking courses to fulfill the requirements of the College and of the National Accrediting Agency for Clinical Laboratory Sciences.
-Before or during the third year of the program, the student applies to a hospital with a CAHEA approved school of medical technology where he or she spends the fourth year in training.
-Admission is not automatic and depends upon the academic record, recommendations and an interview.
-Upon satisfactorily completing the clinical year, the student is awarded the Bachelor of Science in Medical Technology by Lebanon Valley College.
-The College is affiliated with the following (hospital) programs: School of Medical Laboratory Science of the Jersey Shore University Medical Center and the Clinical Laboratory Science Program of the Lancaster General College of Nursing and Health Sciences.
-However, the student is not limited to these affiliations and may seek acceptance at other approved hospitals.
+The overall goal of the Medical Technology Program is to prepare students for a career as a clinical laboratory scientist with certification from the American Society for Clinical Pathology and the National Credentialing Agency for Laboratory Personnel.
+Medical technology is a 3 + 1 cooperative program in which the student spends 3 years at LVC to fulfill the requirements of the College and of the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+During the third year, the student applies to a NAACLS-accredited school of medical laboratory science, where he or she will complete the fourth year of clinical training.
+After successful completion of the fourth year, the student is awarded the bachelor of science in medical technology by Lebanon Valley College. the College is affiliated with the following clinical programs: Florence M. Cook School of Medical Laboratory Science of the Jersey Shore Medical Center, and the Clinical Laboratory Science Program of the Lancaster General College of Nursing and Health Sciences.
+However, the student is not limited to these affiliate programs and may seek acceptance at other accredited clinical schools.

 Degree: Bachelor of Science in Medical Technology

-Lebanon Valley students have done very well at a variety of law schools.
+Lebanon Valley graduates have done very well at a variety of law schools.
 Over the years, LVC students who have excelled academically have attended Harvard, Chicago, Columbia, Stanford, Washington and Lee, and William and Mary.
 Our graduates have also studied at several of Pennsylvania’s fine schools of law, including Penn State Dickinson, Temple, Villanova, Duquense, Drexel, and Widener.
-Lebanon Valley alumni have pursued legal careers with corporations, government, while a number have entered politics.
+Lebanon Valley alumni have pursued legal careers with corporations and government, while a number have entered politics, including Pennsylvania's 46th Governor.

 Students should consult with the pre-law advisor well before commencing the law school application process.
 The pre-law advisor, Dr. Philip Benesch, will help you decide when to take the Law School Admission Test (LSAT) and which law schools may suit your interests and qualifications.
 The LSAT is required for acceptance at American Bar Association-approved law schools.
 The LSAT is given four times during the year, typically in February, June, September, and December.
 For many, it will be beneficial to take an LSAT preparation course.
 LVC has teamed with Kaplan to offer practice LSATs online at several points during the academic year.
 In addition, we strongly recommend that before taking the LSAT, students complete PHL 280 Logic, a course required for the Law and Society minor.